 Invoking Apps/Services with Tweetflows

-The syntax to call a service with Tweetflows consists of a qualifier (SR=service request), an optional user name, the name of the operation, the name of the service, input data and an optional conditional expression in square brackets followed by hashtags:
+The basic syntax to call a service with Tweetflows consists of an optional user name, the name of the operation, the name of the service and input data:

 Tweetflow emphasize the human readability of Tweetflow Tweets: the basic service invocation syntax translates roughly into a command like sentence like ”Service provider do something with some data if a condition is true”.
 The example below asks the user johannes2112 to proofread a blogentry which can be found on the ikangai web page http://www.ikangai.com//blog: